emmajanedrews/base-template/_posts/2018-04-30-what-should-you-take-care-of-around-the-house-this-spring.md

 excerpt: >-
   Spring is here and it’s time to do some cleaning.
 Whether you’re getting ready to sell or just get your home looking good for summer, there are a few simple things you should take care of.
-This includes mulching flower beds, weeding, and washing your windows.
+This includes mulching flower beds, weeding your lawn, and washing your windows.
 I did some research on window washing for our house, and I found that it was much easier (and much less expensive) to clean them myself rather than hiring a window cleaner.
 To learn more of my spring cleaning tips, watch this short video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Bob+Peterson/Videos+/2018/The+Peterson+Team-+Spring+Clean+Up.mp4
 pullquote: 'Weeding, mulching, and window washing are musts.'